AtlasOfLivingAustralia/documentation/wiki/development/groovy&grails-guidelines.md

 * Grails 2.5.x do not run in non-forked mode in any of the existing IntellijIDEA releases to date (14.1.4 at the time of writing).
 It is been fixed for next release.
 More details [here](https://youtrack.jetbrains.com/issue/IDEA-138537).

 ## ALA shared plugins
+There is a set of Grails plugins that are reused among our projects:

+* __[ala-bootstrap3](https://github.com/AtlasOfLivingAustralia/ala-bootstrap3)__: provides a basic set of web resources to correctly apply the new 2015 ALA web theme based on bootstrap 3.4.x
+* __[ala-bootstrap2](https://github.com/AtlasOfLivingAustralia/ala-bootstrap2)__: provides a basic set of web resources for the old ALA web theme based on bootstrap 2.3.x
+* __[ala-auth](https://github.com/AtlasOfLivingAustralia/ala-auth-plugin)__: ALA authentication/authorization plugin interface to CAS.
+* __[ala-ws-security](https://github.com/AtlasOfLivingAustralia/ala-ws-security-plugin)__: Web service specific security code, e.g. API Key filters